-Prerequisites: Admission to the PTA program, PTA 108, PTA 118, PTA 119, PTA 142, and PTA 225
+Prerequisites: Admission to the PTA program, PTA 108, PTA 118,

+PTA 119, PTA 142, and PTA 225

-Co-requisites: PTA 250, PTA 254, PTA 262, PTA 264, and PTA 211 must be taken concurrently.
+Co-requisites: PTA 250, PTA 254, PTA 262, and PTA 264

 PTA 295 Clinical Externship II 9 Credit Hours

 A full-time supervised clinical practicum at affiliated physical therapy departments.
 Students participate in patient treatment under the delegation and supervision of a licensed physical therapist.
 Students will be integrating classroom knowledge and laboratory experience to achieve the competencies of an entry-level Physical Therapist Assistant as outlined by the APTA.